Top-NotchOutdoorSearch

 • 2-year warranty is shorter than some rivals

-Here is how it did on every metric we tested, with exactly how each score compares to the rest of the field.
+Here is how it did on every metric, with the rest of the field for comparison.

 Power Efficiency